Quicklook Data Reduction

 DV.
 In the file selection window, enter the path of the reduced data

-appropriate buffer, and click on the "ReadQuickLook" button on the
+select the appropriate buffer, and click on the "ReadQuickLook" button

 FITS files of the reduced spectra will be stored in

-them to their home computer (scp) within 2 weeks of the observations,
+observer may copy them to their home computer (scp) within 2 weeks of

 A copy of the xterm messages for this observing session is saved in

-Buffer F will contain the most recently reduced A-B nodding
+Buffer F will contain the most recently reduced spectrum (a

 Buffer G will contain the latest average over a contiguous

-collection of nodding pairs, sharing the same position on the sky,
+collection of spectra, sharing the same position on the sky,

 instrument settings, itime, and coadds.
 It will be updated when a new